akshitgrover/asyncEvento/docs_mk/index.md

 # asyncEvento

-Fully asynhronous python library to listen and emit events like in nodejs
+Fully asynchronous python library to listen and emit events like in nodejs

 -------